nikkieverett/recipe-app/recipes/coffee-cashew-bars.md

 vitamin c 2%
 iron 7%
 * percent daily values are based on a 2000 calorie diet.'
-directions: preheat the oven to 350 degrees add the oats soaked dates coconut oil
+directions: 'preheat the oven to 350 degrees add the oats soaked dates coconut oil